What? Well, let me roll up on to the sidewalk and take a look

 Well guess who's back in circulation

-Now I don't know
+Now I don't know what you may have heard

-But what I need right now is
+But what I need right now's

 The original good time girl

-She's a vision from coast to coast
+She's a vision from coast to coast (coast to coast)

-Sea to shining sea
+Sea to shining sea (sea to shining sea)

-Hey sister you're the perfect host
+Hey, sister you're the perfect host

 (Make a toast)